floraison/fugit/README.md

 Fugit understands `0 5 * * 1#1` or `0 5 * * mon#1` as "each first Monday of the month, at 05:00".

+The hash extension can only be used in the day-of-week field.

 ```ruby
 '0 5 * * 1#1'    #
 '0 5 * * mon#1'  # the first Monday of the month at 05:00